wandji20/Grammar-checker/README.md

 # Text Grammmar Linter

-## This project is based on scanning through an input text file giving it more structure alongside correcting basic grammatic errors.
+## This project is designed to scan through an input text file and output errors about its structure and typography.

-# It basically throws back errors about
+# It basically throws errors about

 - Wrong capitalization at the start of a new line.
-- Wromg use of the word "i" in a sentence.
+- Wrong use of the word 'i' in a sentence.
-- Wrong spacing betwwen words(just one space is required).
+- Wrong spacing between words(just one space is required).
 - Wrong spacing before(no-space) and after(2 spaces) punctuation marks.
-- You Must have 2 spaces indentation at the start of text
+- You must have 2 lines indentation at the start of text.
-- Third line must be a title with a 10 space indentation and all words capitalized
+- Third line must be a title with a 10 space indentation with all words capitalized.
-- Maximum of 4 paragraphs allowed
+- Maximum of 4 paragraphs allowed.
-- All paragraphes must start with a 2 space indentation and must have a one line indentation at the start and end.
+- All paragraphs must start with a 2 space indentation and must have a one line indentation at the start and end.
 - Maximum word count of 200 words.

 ![screenshot](./Screenshot.png)